torinawa/.com/README.md

 We can cut the POSH to whatever size you need with the minimum of 1 meter.

+### Miscellaneous

+We also sell:

+- Rope Butter and Lotion for jute rope treatment.
+- Safety Sheers for cutting rope.

 ## FAQ

 ### What length of rope should I use?